-Our Productivity report measures efficiency across the help desk.
+Our Email report measures efficiency working with email conversations.
 You'll be able to keep track of how your team is performing in terms of time spent addressing and responding to conversations.
-Let's dive in and explore some common questions about the Productivity report.

 How long are customers waiting for a reply?